The world of tech moves fast, and one of the most popular (or at least most advertised) ways to keep up is getting involved in coding bootcamps.

 Interestingly, a lot of the educational content on Chegg Skills is now hosted on Guild Education rather than on Chegg themselves, so bear this in mind, as prices will vary depending on the course you go for.

-- Curriculum focus: Does the curriculum align with your specific career goals?
+- Curriculum focus: Does the curriculum align with your career goals and interests?

 - Learning format: Do you prefer in-person, online, or hybrid learning?

-- Tuition costs and financing options: What's the overall cost, and what kind of payment plans or scholarships are available?
+- Tuition costs and financing: What's the overall cost, and what kind of payment plans or scholarships are available?

-- Career services and job placement rates: How strong is their career support, and what are their graduates' outcomes?
-If you don’t see them, ask, or find another service that does.
+- Career services: How strong is their career support, and what are their graduates' job placement rates?

-- Student reviews and reputation: What are other students saying about their experience?
+- Student reviews: What are other students saying about their experience with the bootcamp?

-Don't be afraid to attend online info sessions, connect with alumni, or even try out free introductory courses to get a feel for different bootcamps.
-The more research you do, the better equipped you'll be to make the right choice for you.
+Don't hesitate to attend online info sessions, connect with alumni, or even try out free introductory courses to get a feel for different bootcamps.
+The more research you do, the better equipped you'll be to make the right choice.

 To finish off with, I want to say that I don't think bootcamps, in general, are worth it.